eic/EicToyModel/README.md

 greenfield solenoid design team).
 * Tools for the magnetic field B*dl integral evaluation and the IR vacuum chamber material scan.
-* Export of the integration volumes as a STEP file, for the support and services engineering design purposes.
+* Export of the integration volumes as a STEP file, for the support structure and services engineering design purposes.

 Model limitations